SinghSuryaDeep/AI-Agents/README.md

 #### How it Works:

-Two specialized agents, `FinancialAnalyst` and `InvestmentStrategist`, collaborate in a `RoundRobinGroupChat`.
+Two specialized agents, `FinancialAnalyst` and `InvestmentStrategist`.

 1.  **FinancialAnalyst**: Analyzes provided financial data (revenue, profit, debt, cash flow) and news sentiment for a given company.
 It assesses financial health, identifies strengths/weaknesses, and provides market positioning insights.
 2.  **InvestmentStrategist**: Takes the analyst's report and formulates an investment recommendation (Buy/Hold/Sell) with justification, potential returns, and risks.
 The strategist is instructed to output its final recommendation in a structured JSON format.